paulshryock/release-bump/README.md

 ### Bump Changelog

 If your project has a Changelog, add lines beneath the Unreleased header as you make changes.
-If there is no Changelog, one is automatically created.

 `release-bump` will change this: